marciogualtieri/risk_model_builder/risk_model_api/README.md

 ### Django CORS Headers

 We need to add CORS (Cross-Origin Resource Sharing) headers to responses so the UI can access the REST resources.
 Luckyly there's a Django module for that: [django-cors-headers](https://github.com/ottoyiu/django-cors-headers).

+    sudo pip install django-cors-headers

 You will also need add the following configuration to `settings.py`:

     INSTALLED_APPS = (